 |Race/Ethnicity||Number of Grads|

 Salaries According to BLS

-Drywall Installation/Drywaller majors often go into careers where salaries can range from $49,170 to $70,540 (25th to 75th percentile).
+Average salaries range from $49,170 to $70,540 (25th to 75th percentile) for careers related to drywall installation/drywaller.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.